 Approaching direct lenders might be a good choice if you have poor or no credit, especially if the lender uses alternative data (personal information not featured in your credit report) to determine your credit risk.

-By using alternative data, lenders can get a more holistic view of your financial profile, which potentially increases your chances of getting a loan.
+By using alternative data, lenders can get a more holistic view of your financial profile, which potentially increases your chances of getting a loan, even with poor credit.

 Identify the Right Loan

 Some loans have softer eligibility requirements.
 If you were rejected for a specific loan, assess the available loan options, and select another that best suits you.

 Some of the available loan options for bad credit include: